MATH3962/4062 Rings, Fields and Galois Theory (Advanced)

 - Week 12

-- Solving polynomial equations using radicals, insolubility of the general quintic
+- Proof of the Galois correspondence, solving polynomial equations using radicals, insolubility of the general quintic

 - Week 13

-- Proficient in dealing in abstract concepts with an emphasis on the clear explanation of such concepts to others;
+- be proficient in dealing in abstract concepts with an emphasis on the clear explanation of such concepts to others;

-- Able to apply the theory and methods introduced in the unit to specific examples, both those encountered in lectures and tutorials, and to related examples.
+- be able to apply the theory and methods introduced in the unit to specific examples, both those encountered in lectures and tutorials, and to related examples.

 Your mark for MATH3962 will be calculated as follows.

 The assignments will give practice in investigating